parkjunkil/MOFFUSION/README.md

 ./launchers/train_vqvae.sh
 ```

-After training, copy the trained VQVAE checkpoint to the `./saved_ckpt` folder.
-Let's say the name of the checkpoints are `vqvae-snet-all.ckpt` or `vqvae-bnet-all.ckpt`.
-This is necessary for training the Diffusion model.
-For SDFusion on various tasks, please see 2.~5. below.
+After training, copy the trained VQVAE checkpoint to the `./saved_ckpt` folder (or any other folders), and specify the path in the launcher file.

 2. Train MOF-Constructor (Optional)
 ```